 - Community features like forums add emotional value and brand stickiness beyond points.

-3. XPLR Pass - The North Face (Outdoor Retail, Experience-Based Loyalty)
+3. XPLR Pass (Outdoor Retail, Experience-Based Loyalty)

 The XPLR Pass is a points-based loyalty program by The North Face that is designed for outdoor enthusiasts.
 Members earn points for purchases, with every dollar spent equating to one point.
 Points can be redeemed for rewards like $10 off for 100 points.